phreeza/manuscript_axon_potentials/doc/manuscript.md

 membrane potential, and instead assumed a fixed membrane potential waveform traveling along the axon trunk with constant propagation velocity.
 Using linear cable theory, it was then possible to calculate the membrane currents necessary for the determination of the EFP.
-The simplified model also allowed us to consider a continuous number of fibers instead of simulating discrete bifurcations and terminations.
+The analytic nature of the simplified model also allowed us to consider a continuous number of fibers instead of simulating discrete bifurcations and terminations.
 All following simulations are based on the simplified model.

 We simulated two axon bundle morphologies.
-The control case was a non-bifurcating bundle, which had a constant number of 50 fibers for $z<0$ µm, and tapered out as a Gaussian centered at $z=0$\ µm with a height of 50 fibers and width of 300\ µm for $z>0$\ µm.
+The control case was a non-bifurcating bundle, which had a constant number of 50 fibers up to the termination point, and tapered out as a Gaussian centered at the termination point with a height of 50 fibers and width of 300\ µm beyond the termination point.
 The second case was that of an axon bundle with a projection zone containing bifurcations.
 Here we simulated the same distribution as for the non-bifurcating control case, but added a further Gaussian distribution to the number of axons to account for the projection zone.
-This additional Gaussian was also centered at $z=0$\ µm, had the same width of 500\ µm but an amplitude of 450 fibers.
-Unlike the tapering-out in the control condition, this component was added for both positive and negative values of $z$.
-It resulted in a maximal fiber number of 500 at $z=0$, a factor 10 larger than in the control case.
+This additional Gaussian was also centered at the termination point, had the same width of 500\ µm but an amplitude of 450 fibers.
+Unlike the tapering-out in the control condition, this component was added for both before and after the termination point.
+It resulted in a maximal fiber number of 500 at the termination point, a factor 10 larger than in the control case.
 Both distributions constructed in this way were smooth, and had smooth first derivatives in space.
 We considered a conduction velocity of 1 m/s in this example, though results are qualitatively the same for other values.
-In order to understand the frequency-specific effects of the projection zone, we simulated the membrane potentials as sinusoids, i.e. $V(z,t) = \sin\left(2\pi f\cdot\left(z-tv\right)\right)$, with varying frequencies $f$ between 100 Hz and 5\ kHz.
+In order to understand the frequency-specific effects of the projection zone, we individually calculated the responses to membrane potential components with temporal frequencies between 100 Hz and 5\ kHz.
 Due to the linear nature of our model, the frequency responses obtained in this manner are applicable to the Fourier transform frequency components of any membrane potential time-course.
 We then calculated the average amplitude of the resulting EFP response by taking the standard deviation.

 The dipole-like component observed in [@fig:bigtree] for the low-frequency component had its dipole axis aligned with the axon trunk.
-We therefore expected the amplitude of the field potential to decay as $r^{-2}$ in this direction, which we call the axial direction.
-To test the scaling behaviour of this component, we first plotted the average amplitude of the low-frequency responses ($f$<1\ kHz) in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the size of the dipole moment.
+We therefore considered the distance $r$ beyond the termination point in the direction extending the axon trunk, which we call the axial direction.
+Because we suspected a dipolar response, we expected the amplitude of the field potential to decay as $r^{-2}$.
+To test the scaling behaviour of this component, we first plotted the average amplitude of the low-frequency responses ($f$<1\ kHz) in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the size of the dipole moment, which is a measure for the strength of the dipolar EFP.
 We observed the expected $r^{-2}$ scaling for distances larger than the extent of the bifurcation zone ($\gtrsim 1$\ mm).

-Comparing the response to the control condition (dashed line in [@fig:distscaling]A), one can see that for short distances (< 1\ mm), the response of the bifurcating case is a factor 10 larger than the control.
+Comparing the response from the bifurcating axon bundle to the non-bifurcating control condition (dashed line in [@fig:distscaling]A), one can see that for short distances (< 1\ mm), the response of the bifurcating case is a factor 10 larger than the control.
 This is simply due to the fact that at these distances the response is due to the local fibers, of which there are 10 times more in the bifurcating case close to
 $z = 0$\ µm.
-At distances larger than 1\ mm, we observed that the distance scaling was also $r^{-2}$, meaning that there was a non-zero dipole moment in the control condition, too.
-A vanishing dipole moment would have implied a slope steeper than $r^{-2}$.
+At distances larger than 1\ mm, we observed that the distance scaling was $r^{-2}$, meaning that there was a non-zero dipole moment in the control condition, too.
+(A vanishing dipole moment would have implied a slope steeper than $r^{-2}$.)
 Comparing the control to the bifurcating case, we observed that the response in the bifurcating case is larger than the control by a factor greater than 10.
 We thus concluded that at low frequencies, the bifurcation zone contributes supralinearly to the dipole